Saudi-led intervention in the Yemeni civil war: Background

 During the Houthis' southern offensive, Saudi Arabia began a military buildup on its border with Yemen.
 In response, a Houthi commander boasted that his troops would counterattack against any Saudi aggression and would not stop until they had taken Riyadh, the Saudi capital.

 On 25 March, Hadi called on the UN Security Council to authorise "willing countries that wish to help Yemen to provide immediate support for the legitimate authority by all means and measures to protect Yemen and deter the Houthi aggression".

 Yemen's foreign minister, Riad Yassin, requested military assistance from the Arab League on 25 March, amid reports that Hadi had fled his provisional capital.
-On 26 March, Saudi state TV station Al-Ekhbariya TV reported that Hadi arrived at a Riyadh airbase and was met by Saudi Defense Minister Mohammad bin Salman Al Saud.
+On 26 March, Saudi state TV station Al-Ekhbariya TV reported that Hadi arrived at a Riyadh airbase and was met by Saudi defense minister Mohammed bin Salman.
 His route from Aden to Riyadh was not immediately known.

 At a summit of the Arab League held in Sharm El-Sheikh, Egypt, on 28–29 March, President Hadi again repeated his calls for international intervention in the fighting.
 A number of League members pledged their support to Hadi's government during that meeting.

+After more than seven years of hostilities that left thousands of civilians dead or injured and devastated Yemen, a surprise deal was agreed between regional rivals Saudi Arabia and Iran in March 2023.
+The deal aimed to restore diplomatic relations that could end the Saudi war in Yemen.
+Experts raised a warning that the war could worsen instead of ending, if Saudi Arabia agrees to end military operations.